wrml/wrml/README.md

 </p>

 # About
-WRML, the Web Resource Modeling Language, is a domain-specific modeling language that's oriented toward the design of REST APIs.
-It is a formalization of common REST API design and implementation patterns found in modern application servers.

-WRML is an open source software project (http://www.wrml.org) focused on providing REST API standards, frameworks, and tools to support the development of web-oriented, client-server applications.
+WRML, the Web Resource Modeling Language, is an open source software project (http://www.wrml.org) focused on providing tools to support the development of RESTful client-server applications.

 The initial implementation of the WRML runtime is Java-based, with the WrmlServlet providing the REST API engine that frees the service developer to focus on application logic.

 # Key Benefits

-* Loads and initializes REST API models (API design metadata) to be routed and invoked
+WRML offers a _REST API engine_ that promotes a design first approach to REST API development.
+It does this by treating REST API design metadata (think swagger JSON) as primary input "model" to power the REST API server's runtime.
+The following list highlights some of WRML's "key benefits" - what differentiates a WRML-based REST API server from a JAX-RS (or other modern framework) approach?

+* WRML REST API servers load API design metadata (again, think swagger JSON) and initialize _runtime_ REST API models which are used  for request routing and HATEOAS (see below)

+* Since the server literally _runs_ your API designs (API design metadata expressed as JSON), your documentation and tools like Swagger will never "drift" from the running API - the REST API design's JSON representation is never stale, it becomes the source of truth

+* The server generates hyperlinks in responses based upon the designs of the API and the response document’s Schema (HATEOAS!)

-* Routes requests to a configured “back-end” **Service** implementation class based upon the target API endpoint’s response document’s **Schema**
+* The server routes incoming requests to a configured “back-end” **Service** implementation class based upon the target API endpoint’s response document’s **Schema** - learning this simple Service interface will enable you to hook up any backend to WRML's powerful REST API "frontend".

-* Generates hyperlinks in responses based upon the designs of the API and the response document’s Schema (HATEOAS!)

-* Represents response documents using any configured Format (e.g. JSON)
+* The server represents response documents using any configured format (e.g. JSON) - formats are pluggable and can be easily added

 * To reduce the number of requests per screen, supports embedding linked document(s) within the requested document

 * To reduce the byte size of responses, supports omission of unused properties from the requested document

-* Exposes API and Schema metadata to automate generation of code and docs for clients and intermediaries
+* Exposes API and Schema metadata to automate generation of code and docs for clients and intermediaries - for instance, the WRML server represents the loaded API design metadata in Swagger format so it can be easily used with WRML

 # Getting Started